Future Proofing our Technology – Improving the UX of our Data Web Store

 What is a Web Store?

-Our Web Store module is the interface that end-users will use to shop for data and purchase it from the firms using our Data Monetization Platform.
+Our Web Store module is the interface that end-users will use to shop for data and purchase it from the firms using our Data Monetization Solution.
 It is our client’s presence on the internet and has to be great looking, functional and as fast as possible.
 Remember, there are no second chances to make a good first impression.

 Using Open-Source Technology